Danko-Lab/TED/README.md

 1 Cloud Computing Service:
 ---------------

-We provide a computational gateway to run dTOX on a GPU server.
-This gateway allows users to upload bigWig files and download the results, without installing any software, making it simple and easy to find transcription factor binding patterns.
+We provide a computational gateway to run BayesPrism on a HPC server.

 Please click the link to try this site: